the-vampiire/dynamic-forms/README.md

 - define a new or existing form `purpose`
   - this is the name of your form and db collection
   - automatic versioning for existing `purpose`
-- create the form from a pool of questions
+- create the form from a pool of Questions
-  - add new questions to the pool in seconds without writing a line of code
+  - add new Questions to the pool in seconds without writing a line of code
 - call the DynamicForm component passing a `purpose` prop
   - optionally a `version` prop (for A/B..Z testing)
   - defaults to latest version